Grizzlies tie series after 47-point night from Morant

 The other two being Kobe Bryant and Lebron James.

-Game three is Saturday night at the Chase Center.
-Tip off is set for 7:30.
+Game 3 is Saturday night at the Chase Center.
+Tip off is set for 7:30 CST.

-It’s going to be interesting to see what punishment is handed down on Dillon Brooks for that flagrant.
-A play Steve Kerr called dirty and left Gary Payton II with a fractured elbow.
+The Grizzlies now wait to see what punishment the league hands down on Dillon Brooks for the flagrant 2 foul.
+A play Warriors coach Steve Kerr called dirty and left Gary Payton II with a fractured elbow.